There are 5 steps to filing for bankruptcy in Ontario

 Despite what some people might think, filing for bankruptcy is not free.
 There is a cost to bankruptcy that is set based on federal regulations.
 How much does bankruptcy cost?
 Well, it depends on your total household income, the number of people in your household, and the equity you hold in non-exempt assets as set out by the government.

 After you file for bankruptcy in Canada, you are allowed to keep a portion of your income each month.
 If you earn over the limit, you are required by law to contribute half of that surplus income to your bankruptcy estate, which is then distributed to your creditors.

 For example, if a family of four brings in a total of $5000 net per month (after tax is paid), their surplus income in 2018 would be $1,002, and so they would owe $501 to their creditors each month.

 *These numbers change annually.
 Please speak to a LIT to get the latest exemption limit.

 Your Trustee will calculate your surplus income obligation for you.
 A first time bankrupt with a surplus income will make these payments for 21 months.
 A first time bankrupt with no surplus is obligated to pay the Trustee’s fee and will be bankrupt for 9 months.

-For a second time bankrupt without surplus income the period is 24 months, while with surplus income is 36 months.
+For a second time bankrupt without surplus income, the period is 24 months, while with surplus income is 36 months.
 Any time bankruptcy is filed more than twice it is 36 months regardless of whether or not you have surplus income.

 While filing for bankruptcy in Ontario is serious business, it does not have to be a traumatizing experience.
 Make sure you are able to get all the facts before you jump to conclusions about your financial situation.
-With our 35+ years of experience, we’re confident we can answer your tough questions and help you through it.
+With our 35+ years of experience, we’re confident we can answer your tough questions and help you through them.
 Should you have any questions about bankruptcy, feel free to reach out to our helpful staff in any of our 11 convenient locations.